lbl-srg/obc/specification/source/cdl.rst

 Connectors must be in a ``public`` section.

-Connectors can only carry scalar variables.
+Connectors can carry scalar variables, vectors or arrays of values (each having the same data type).
 For arrays, the connectors need to be explicitly declared as an array.

 [ For example, to declare an array of ``nin`` input signals, use